 When a manufacturer doesn’t acknowledge a defect, it may prove difficult, at first, to make this defect apparent to the court.
 That’s just one of the challenges of handling a complex product defect case—but one at which Greene Broillet & Wheeler, LLP has proved adept.

 In other words, our legal and investigative teams have done what was necessary to prove defects and implement winning strategies for our injured clients:

-- We have a track record of multimillion-dollar settlements on product defects and other complex liability cases.
+- We have a track record of multi-million-dollar settlements.

-- Our skilled in-house investigators have uncovered evidence, witnesses, and retrieved critical information.
+- Our skilled in-house investigator has uncovered evidence, witnesses, and retrieved critical information.

 - We’ve won complex product defect cases in the courtroom against corporate defendants and their insurance companies, including against large auto manufacturers.

 - Our successes with product defects, catastrophic injuries, truck accidents, and other serious cases affirm our standing as a trusted California law firm.

 - We represent plaintiffs only.
 Our focus on severely injured people and their families allows us to direct our time, energy, and resources toward resolving the most catastrophic injury cases.

 When you decide to file a product liability claim, we meet with you for a free initial consultation and determine if our law firm can help you.
 Our attorneys have often handled product defect cases on a contingency basis, meaning that we do not charge a fee unless we settle a case or win in court.